gsp8181/JBoss-Travel/SERVICES.md

 travel: JAX-RS Services Documentation
 =======================================================
-Author: Hugo Firth
+Author: Geoffrey Prytherch

-This example supports various RESTFul end points which also includes JSONP support for cross domain requests.
+These services support various RESTFul end points which also includes JSONP support for cross domain requests.

 By default the base URL for services is `/travel/rest`.